quandt2/quan_example_code/readme.md

 php artisan storage:link

 Send mail configuration
-It is recommended to use QQ mailbox, modify the following lines in the .env file in the root directory:
+It is recommended to use gmail mailbox, modify the following lines in the .env file in the root directory:

 MAIL_DRIVER=smtp
 MAIL_HOST=smtp.googlemail.com